ArtS/arts.github.com/_posts/2021-02-23-how-to-set-default-option-in-select-list-in-asp-net-core-mvc.md

 in the given moment -- be it learning a new tech or developing your web app.

 ASP.NET Core MVC made is somewhat easier to deal with select lists.
-Previously in .NET Framework, you were awash with various ways of providing data to your Select Lists, to the point where you realised it was a decoy and the [bloody thing just wanted to kill you][1].
+Previously in .NET Framework, you had quite a few ways of supplying data to your Select Lists, to the point where it just got ridiculous and it seemed like the [bloody thing just wanted to kill you][1].

 Now a lot of ambiguity seems to have been removed, and Tag Helpers for MVC and Razor Pages are much easier to use.
 Let's have a look at how you can set default option for Select List control in ASP.NET Core MVC or